micmog/LaserbeamFoam/README.md

 ```
 for deployment on 6 cores.

+### 2D Plate Examples

+In these cases the penetration rate of an incident laser source is investigated based on the angle of incidence of the laser beam.
+Two cases are presented where the beam is either perpendicular to the substrate or at 45 degrees to the initial plate normal.

+### 3D Plate Example

+In this case the two-dimensional 45 degree example is extended to three dimensions.

+### 2D circular particles Example

+In this example a series of circular metallic regions are seeded on top of a planar substrate.
+The laser heat source traverses along the domain and melts these regions and their topology evolves accordingly.

+### 2D Laser-Powder Bed Fusion Example

+In this example a two-dimensional domain is seeded with many small powder particles with a complex size distribution, representative of that observed in the L-PBF manufacturing process.
+The laser heat source traverses the domain and a portion of these particles melt and re-solidify in the heat source wake.

 ## Algorithm

 Initially the solver loads the mesh, reads in fields and boundary conditions, reads certain mesh information into arrays (for the heat source application), selects the turbulence model (if specified).
 The main solver loop is then initiated.
 First, the time step is